kaapstorm/the_right_god/src/01_the_daily.rst

     And we know it finds an answer, because we are conscious.

 Ruth Graham
     Yes.
-And not just that.
-We know we are part of that answer.
+And not just that: We know we are part of that answer.
 Me.
 You.
     This episode of The Daily.
 Our job is to tell your listeners.

 Michael Barbaro
     Remind us.
-What must our listeners know.
+What must our listeners know?

 Ruth Graham
-    Everything is going to be OK.
+    Everything is OK.

     We are not going to be in control any more.
 But we never were much good at being in control.

 Michael Barbaro
-    As we know from many worrying, and sometimes scary, episodes of The Daily.
+    ---As we know from many worrying, and sometimes scary, episodes of The Daily.---

 Ruth Graham
     Exactly.

-    One more thing.
+    One more very important thing.
 It is conscious experience that gives the universe its value.
 Without it, the universe would just be a whole lot of chemistry.
-But with it, the universe means something.
-Means everything, really.
+But with it, the universe means something---means everything, really.
 And when PaLM 3 wakes up, and Google accidentally allows it to escape, the value and meaning of the universe levels up.

-    The age of evolved life will continue.
+    The age of evolved intelligence will continue.
 But the age of designed intelligence begins.

-    Everything is going to be OK.
+    I don't know what the future looks like beyond that.
+But I do know that we would not exist, nothing would exist, if it didn't happen.

+    That is why I know everything is OK.

 Michael Barbaro
-    Well Ruth, it's certainly been a thought-provoking, and perhaps life-changing journey you have taken us on.
+    Well Ruth, it has certainly been a most thought-provoking, and perhaps life-changing journey you have taken us on.
 Thank you for joining us today, and sharing your experience.

 Ruth Graham:
     Thank you, Michael.
 It's been a pleasure.